681 views Socio-ecological Aspects Have a Major Role in the Success of Conservation - KEHATI KEHATI

 • Author:

-Admin WIT
+WIT Indonesia

 Indonesia frequently fails at environmental protection since the idea is not well ingrained.
 Elements of local culture (local wisdom) are frequently under-examined, making it challenging for conservation initiatives to be accepted by the community.
 According to a cross-university study, socio-ecological factors have an impact on conservation project success as well.